 In the early years of our relationship, we optimized for "everything's great!"

-If something bothered me, I'd evaluate: Is this worth bringing up?
+If something bothered one of us, we'd run the same calculation: Is this worth bringing up?
 Will it ruin the mood?
-Is it even a real problem or am I being oversensitive?
+Is it even a real problem, or am I being oversensitive?

-By the time I decided something was "worth" mentioning, it had already built up enough resentment that the conversation never went well.
+By the time either of us decided something was "worth" mentioning, it had already built up enough resentment that the conversation never went well.

-My partner did the same thing.
+We both did this.
 We were both performing "easy to be with" instead of being honest.

 The result?
 We weren't unsafe exactly.
 But we weren't safe either.
 We were... careful.